flash-oss/flash-developer-doc/basics/sending-data-as-json.md

 -d @-
 ```

-To make it easier to work with complex queries in code, we support sending GraphQL operations as a JSON object with two properties: `"query"` and `"variables"`.
+To make it easier to work with complex queries in code, we support sending GraphQL queries as a JSON object with two properties: `"query"` and `"variables"`.
 Here is how you can do it:

 * Declare the `$input` variable in the QraphQL `"query"` string.
 The technology also requires you to declare the type of your input(s).
 See the `QueryInput` in the example below.
 * Provide the `"variables"` object with the `"input"` property.
 The value of it must be a JSON object structured exactly as the `QueryInput` type.